octotheo/SOC/_motions/c03-2024-general-election-manifesto-clarity-on-climate-procedural-motion-layout.md

   number: 0
 status: tbd
 ---
+## S﻿ynopsis

+T﻿o take the bolded part seperately from the rest of the text.

+## P﻿roposer

+D﻿ylan Lewis-Creser

 ## Motion

 The following changes are proposed to the Green Party General Election Manifesto 2024, Long Version with Cover (GEM2024):